akshatjoddd/snw-project/README.md

 # snw-project
-snw project
-i created html page of burger singh using css ad html
+i created html page of burger singh using css and html